ShimmyMySherbet/Minehut.Net/README.md

 ```

 ### ChangeServerProperty()
 Using this, you can change any of the server's properties.
-Specifting the server ID, Server Property (using the ServerProperties Enum, stored in Minehut.Types) and the new property value, you can change any of these properties: Allow Flight, Allow Nether, Annouce Player Achievements, Difficulty, Enable Command Blocks, Force Gamemode, Gamemode, Generate Structures, Generator Settings, Hardcore, Level Name, Level Type, Max Players (10 or 20, can go higher if you have a paid server), PVP, Resource Pack (download url), Spawn Animals, and Spawn Mobs.
+Specifying the server ID, Server Property (using the ServerProperties Enum, stored in Minehut.Types) and the new property value, you can change any of these properties: Allow Flight, Allow Nether, Announce Player Achievements, Difficulty, Enable Command Blocks, Force Gamemode, Gamemode, Generate Structures, Generator Settings, Hardcore, Level Name, Level Type, Max Players (10 or 20, can go higher if you have a paid server), PVP, Resource Pack (download url), Spawn Animals, and Spawn Mobs.

 ```C#
 String[] MyServers = Minehut.GetSelfServers();